Leslie Dan Faculty of Pharmacy: History

 The Faculty of Pharmacy at the University of Toronto began in 1853, when the Ontario College of Pharmacy (now Pharmacists) who first operated at the school had merged into the school curriculum.
 By 1868, the pharmacy program consisted of only a few evenings of voluntary classes, with no practically prerequisite classes.
 However, the long, traditional apprenticeship of this professional field had pressed a strong emphasis onto the students.
 Today, the program has evolved into "a compulsory, four-year second-entry scientific and professional university course with a supervised period of professional practice."
-The organization of this program has become significantly more structured.
+The organisation of this program has become significantly more structured.
 This change in focus strayed away from the predominant emphasis of the practice of training through an apprenticeship to today's emphasis of a theoretical study and application of those skills in real-life situations.
 Students are better equipped with the skills which are required to meet the present needs of the profession.
 The University of Toronto was the only school in Ontario to offer a pharmacy education until the opening of the University of Waterloo School of Pharmacy in 2008.

 In 1877, the Faculty moved into the University of Toronto campus, and new levels of pharmaceutical education was offered as a PhD degree at the University of Toronto was being arranged.
 As the demands for more pharmacists increased, the demands of professional education in this particular field increased as well.
 As a result, in 1992, the faculty introduced the PharmD (Doctor of Pharmacy) in hopes to accommodate for the growing need for graduates in the field.
 Within the past decade, enrolment in the undergraduate and graduate programs and doubled and tripled in size respectively.
-The Faculty had no choice but to expand their facilities, thus moving to their current location at 144 College Street in 2006.
+The Faculty had no choice but to expand their facilities, thus moving to their current location at 144 College Street in 2006 (also site of the Faculty of Botany greenhouses which were later demolished except the oldest (c.
+1932) relocated to Allan Gardens in 2002-2003) in 2006.
 The Faculty of Pharmacy of the University of Toronto's Arms and Badge were registered with the Canadian Heraldic Authority on 17 May 2001.
 The Latin motto is "Trutina Penso Doctrinae" which means "I weigh by the balance of learning."